segmentio/analytics-react-native/README.md

 > All destinations have the same version as `@segment/analytics-react-native`

-**Note**: Each device-mode destination has its own set up steps because of differences between the underlying SDK vendors.
-Check the vendor's documentation for instructions on how to configure the native iOS and Android parts of each destination.
-More information, and links to vendor specific instructions and details, can be found at [Connection Mode Comparisons](https://segment.com/docs/connections/destinations/cmodes-compare/).
+**Note**: Each device-mode destination has a different native setup procedure due to differences between the underlying SDK vendors.
+Please refer to the vendor documentation for configuring the native iOS and Android portions of a given destination.
+More information and links to vendor specific instructions and details can be found at [Connection Mode Comparisons](https://segment.com/docs/connections/destinations/cmodes-compare/).

 <!-- AUTOGEN:INTEGRATIONS:BEGIN -->